EECE3093C/team-project-golden-girls-backend/README.md

 | Type | Call | Description |
 | - | - | - |
 | GET | `/api/v1/games` | Get a list of the games|

+## Setup

+1. Build the docker image with `docker build -f Dockerfile.prod -t oo-backend .`
+2. Run the image in detached mode with `docker run -p 9000:9000 -d --name oob oo-backend `
+    - Kill the process with `docker kill oob`
+    - If you want to run the image in the foreground, remove the `-d` flag